IQ404/study-notes/README.md

   ❓ Any extra overhead these function would occur in any situations that is worth mentioning?

+  ❓ Fully explain how does `dF/dx` and `dF/dy` can be implemented, especially how does the GPU works to accomplish the implementation.

 ## Built-in Math Functions in GLSL

 ## Adding OBJ Loader into the project // TODO